-For any pupil leaving Thundersley Primary School, other than at the end of year 6, parents/carers are required to inform us of this at the earliest opportunity and let us know the address of the pupil's new school.
+For any pupil leaving Thundersley Primary School, other than at the end of year 6, parents/carers are required to inform us of this at the earliest opportunity and let us know the address of the pupil's new school or their new address.
 This information is essential to ensure that we know and safeguard the whereabouts of all of our pupils.